 The Higaonon indigenous religion does not exist anymore.
 However, traces still remain in the older generation.
 Like numerous indigenous tribes throughout the Philippines, they also exposed to other religions, especially Christianity, which motivated their conversion.
 As a result, marriages, baptisms along with other sacraments are performed in churches carried out by the Catholic priest or perhaps Protestant minister, whatever does apply.
 When baptized, the native Higaonon keeps 2 names – the Christian and also the Higaonon name.

 The marriage is arranged mostly by the bride and groom's parents.
 It is a long and tiresome arrangement process.
 Before the wedding, the future groom must reside in the girl's residence for one year to show his worth and he is observed by the parents of the future bride.

-The marriage ceremony is sophisticated and expensive.
+The filipino culture marriage ceremony is sophisticated and expensive.
 Feasts last for a couple of days at the bride and groom's residence.
 However, the wedding ceremony of a datu is much more complex.

 The datu usually the wedding officiant.
 The datu starts blessing the couple by means of reciting chants and providing them marriage advice.
 Following the blessing, he gets a chicken, then puts the Bukala – wedding ring on top of the chicken.

 After that, he recites the chant as the hands of the couple are positioned on the chicken.
 The neck of the chicken is slit and poured the blood on the plate.
 An elder gets a feather and dips towards the plate having blood.
 The datu after that smears blood on the couple's hands.
 After the blood ceremony is finished, the couple wash their hands as well as go out to dance as well as celebrate their marriage.